Abbey College, Ramsey

 Abbey College is a secondary school located in Ramsey, Cambridgeshire, England.
 The school is around 10 miles from Huntingdon and Peterborough and offers education for 11-18 year olds in its surroundings town / areas.
 1011 students attend the school (capacity only at 1250).
-In 2020 the school appeared in the local news due to teachers at Abbey College attaching head and shoulder photographs of more than 110 sixth-form students a board now named the "shame board" by students due to its ranking of "effort and progress into work".
+In 2020 the school appeared in the local news due to teachers at Abbey College attaching head and shoulder photographs of more than 110 sixth-form students to a board now nicknamed the "shame board" by students due to its ranking of "effort and progress into work" and appeared once again in 2023 after allegations against a teacher.

 History

+Grammar school

+The school was the former Ramsey Abbey Grammar School.
+Also in Ramsey was the Ailwyn Secondary Modern School.

+Comprehensive school

 In 2006, Ailwyn Community College and Ramsey Abbey School joined into a single school, Abbey college.
 The building had been active for centuries before the school had even been founded due to being a monastery founded by monks, whereas The Ailwyn was founded in the 1950s.

 On 1 September 2011, the school officially gained academy status.
 Also in 2011, the school was labelled by Ofsted as "A good school with outstanding features".
 In both 2014 & 2016, it was labelled as "Requires Improvement."
 In 2018, the school re-obtained the status of "Good" from Ofsted.